 About working in France

 Q: Did you have a problem getting a visa or work permit for France?
 Did you tackle the visa process yourself or did you enlist the services of an immigration consultant?

 A: I am an EU citizen.
-I haven’t had any problems to move here and settle.
+I haven’t had any problems moving here and settling.
 I don’t need a visa.

 Q: What’s the economic climate like in Lyon?
 Do you have any tips for expats looking to find a job there?
 Which resources did you find most useful?

 A: Lyon is currently one of the best places to live and find jobs in France.
-It has a great economy with many new start-ups as well as old style industries are prospering.
+It has a great economy with many new start-ups as well as old-style industries prospering.
 There are many good jobs and ad hoc, little jobs for expats like babysitting.
-ONLYLYON supports many new businesses so expats also can find their opportunities there.
+ONLYLYON supports many new businesses, so expats also can find opportunities there.

 Q: How does the work culture differ from home?
 Do you have any tips for expats doing business in France?

 A: Not really.
 I haven’t yet properly worked in France.
 The downside of working in France is the fact that you really need to speak French to get a good position.